-The year 2014 was the sixteenth year of surveys and monitoring under the Northern Spotted Owl Conservation Plan (Habitat Conservation Plan or HCP §6.2) of the former Pacific Lumber Company (PALCO), now Humboldt Redwood Company (HRC) HCP.
+The year 2015 was the seventeenth year of surveys and monitoring under the Northern Spotted Owl Conservation Plan (Habitat Conservation Plan or HCP §6.2) of the Humboldt Redwood Company (HRC) HCP.
 The intent of this report is to briefly summarize the methods, results, and management objectives of this conservation plan.
 As with previous reports, relevant appendices have been copied to a CD along with this report.

-During the 2014 survey season we continued to rely upon the changes in survey methods resulting from the HCP minor modifications of 2002.
-Monitoring surveys were accomplished using 394 calling stations to cover all potential spotted owl habitats within the 2014 sample quadrats.
-Overall, a total of 791 calling stations were used to conduct nighttime surveys of the quadrats and Timber Harvesting Plan (THP) surveys.
+During the 2015 survey season we continued to rely upon the changes in survey methods resulting from the HCP minor modifications of 2002.
+Monitoring surveys were accomplished using 380 calling stations to cover all potential spotted owl habitat within the 2015 sample quadrats.
+Overall, a total of 800 calling stations were used to conduct nighttime surveys of the quadrats and Timber Harvesting Plan (THP) surveys.
 Follow-up visits were conducted to the locale of night contacts to determine the status and location of the owls contacted.
-A total of 849 daytime status and follow-up visits were conducted.
+A total of 916 daytime status and follow-up visits were conducted.
 All core sites, and all activity sites within the sample quadrats, were visited to determine occupancy, reproductive status, and reproductive success (if applicable).

 Management objective 1 of the HCP requires the maintenance of a minimum of 108 activity sites 1 in the HCP area over the life of the permit.
-There were 136 total occupied activity sites in 2014, including the 108 core sites.
-Therefore management objective 1 was met in 2014.
+There were 138 total occupied activity sites in 2015, including the 108 core sites.
+Therefore management objective 1 was met in 2015.

 Management objective 2 calls for maintenance of spotted owl pairs on a five-year running average of 80% of the core activity sites in the HCP area.
-In 2014, 91 of the 108 cores sites were occupied by a pair of spotted owls, for a pair occupancy rate of 84% (0.843).
-The five-year running average for the occupancy rate by pairs is now 82% (0.819).
+In 2015, 91 of the 108 cores sites were occupied by a pair of spotted owls, for a pair occupancy rate of 84% (0.843).
+The five-year running average for the occupancy rate by pairs is now 82% (0.815).
 Management objective 3 requires the maintenance of a five-year running average reproductive rate of at least 0.61 fledged young per pair for the core sites (for those pairs monitored to determine reproductive output).
-During the 2014 breeding season, 91 pairs (of the 108 core sites) were monitored for nesting activity and reproductive output.
-Nesting activity was verified for 33 of the 91 pairs.
-A total of 45 young were fledged, resulting in a reproductive rate of 0.49.
-The five-year running average of the reproductive rate for the sixteenth year of the HCP was 0.42; therefore it does not meet the requirements of management objective 3.
+During the 2015 breeding season, 91 pairs (of the 108 core sites) were monitored for nesting activity and reproductive output.
+Nesting activity was verified for 39 of the 91 pairs.
+A total of 49 young were fledged, resulting in a reproductive rate of 0.54.
+The five-year running average of the reproductive rate for the seventeenth year of the HCP was 0.42 (0.416); therefore it does not meet the requirements of management objective 3.